ifelseboys/clutch/README.md

 # what is Clutch
 Clutch is the tool that helps you control your device, deciding what happens when and why.

-He is the robbin you are the batman.
+He is the Robbin you are the Batman.

 Clutch was made to achieve harmony between all the tasks and events that happen on you device. just like the clutch in a car.